[mcp]central.io

 • Add remotes if your server supports remote connections (SSE/Streamable HTTP)

-• If you encounter issues, check the publisher tool issues for known problems
+• If you encounter issues, check existing issues or report a new one